 Q: What tools will we provide if you want to reproduce our builds?

-Q: How does EKS Distro relate to/work with other AWS Services?
+Q: How does Amazon EKS Distro relate to/work with other AWS services?

-EKS Distro is aligned with Amazon EKS versions and components, is supported by the Amazon EKS operations dashboard, and provides copies of builds in Amazon S3 and ECR for developers creating Kubernetes clusters in AWS.
+Amazon EKS Distro is aligned with Amazon EKS versions and components, and is supported by the Amazon EKS operations dashboard.
+EKS Distro also provides copies of builds in Amazon S3 and ECR for developers creating Kubernetes clusters in AWS.
 EKS Distro has been tested for use with Amazon Linux 2, Bottlerocket, and AWS Outposts.
 EKS Distro will support ECR Public repositories as a secure, fast source for you to download EKS Distro for use within AWS regions or on-premises.

-Q: What is the support model for EKS Distro?
+Q: What is the support model for Amazon EKS Distro?

-AWS is committed to maintaining this open source project, engaging the community, and triaging issues that are submitted.
+AWS is committed to maintaining this open-source project, engaging the community, and triaging issues.
 AWS will review and respond to issues customers submit, but fixes or patches will be on a best effort basis.
-Partners will receive support through the Amazon Partner Network program to enable their adoption of EKS Distro, access to artifacts and tooling, documentation, and issues with producing reproducible builds.
+Partners will receive support through the Amazon Partner Network program to enable their Amazon EKS Distro adoption, access to artifacts and tooling, documentation, and issues with producing reproducible builds.
 Customers that adopt EKS Distro through partners and systems integrators will receive support from those providers.

 Q: Where I can learn more about Amazon EKS Distro?

 Get started building with Amazon EKS Distro on GitHub.
 Learn more.